Mrasipila/Spark_project/README.md

 ## In Bonus.py:

-We plot the restaurant on a map using streamlit
+We plot the restaurants on a map using streamlit

 ![image](https://github.com/Mrasipila/Spark_project/assets/30113273/48ddea4f-f5bf-4601-80c7-46691578208b)